• Skip to primary navigation

 • 1 (8-ounce) block cream cheese softened

-• 3 ½ cups powdered sugar (1 – 16 ounce box)
+• 3 ½ cups powdered sugar (a 16 ounce box of confectioners’ sugar)

-🔪How To Make Ooey Gooey Butter Cake
+How To Make Ooey Gooey Butter Cake

 Place the cake mix, 1 egg, and the butter into the mixing bowl of an electric mixer using the paddle attachment and beat for 1 minute at medium speed until it becomes a soft dough.
-Spread the doughy mixture evenly over the bottom of the prepared baking dish.
+Spread the cake mixture evenly over the bottom of the prepared baking dish.

-⏲️ Baking Time
+Baking Time

 Bake on the center rack for 35-40 minutes until golden brown.